USS Sunfish (SSN-649)

 USS Sunfish (SSN-649), a Sturgeon-class attack submarine, was the second ship of the United States Navy to be named for the ocean sunfish (Mola mola), a marine species having a deep body truncated behind, and high dorsal and anal fins.

 Construction and commissioning

 The contract to build Sunfish was awarded to the General Dynamics Quincy Shipbuilding Division in Quincy, Massachusetts, on 26 March 1963 and her keel was laid down there on 15 January 1965.
-She was the one of two nuclear submarines built at the former Fore River Shipyard The contract to build USS Whale (SSN-638) Whale's keel was laid down on 27 May 1964 and were the only submarines built there since 1925.
+She was one of the two nuclear submarines built at the former Fore River Shipyard, the other being USS Whale (SSN-638).
+Whale's keel was laid down on 27 May 1964 and these two were the only submarines built there since 1925.

 She was launched on 14 October 1966, sponsored by Mrs. Robert C. Byrd, the wife of United States Senator Robert C. Byrd of West Virginia, and commissioned on 15 March 1969.